TulsiJain/VAE_MNIST/README.md

 # VAE_MNIST

-Ported most of the code from rcallands chainer implementation.
-Thanks buddy!  https://github.com/sksq96/pytorch-vae
+Ported most of the code from https://github.com/sksq96/pytorch-vae Thanks buddy!